johnandrea/draw-dna-matches/README.md

 the DNA matches are marked in a custom event named 'dnamatch'.
 Optionally the match cM value will be extracted if found in that event's note field and will be displayed below the person's name.

-With the default values of EVENT_NAME and EVENT_ITEM relevant portion of the event should look like the following:
+With the default values of EVENT_NAME and EVENT_ITEM, relevant portion of the event should look like the following:

 ```
 1 EVEN